TrudAX/TRUDScripts/Performance/AX Technical Audit.md

-select DATAAREAID from SALESPARAMETERS where MCREnableMarginAlert <> 0 --Mixed statuses for WMS locations check select * from WHSLocationProfile where AllowMixedStatus = 0 or ALLOWMIXEDBATCHES = 0 or ALLOWMIXEDITEMS = 0
+select DATAAREAID from SALESPARAMETERS where MCREnableMarginAlert <> 0 --Mixed statuses for WMS locations check select * from WHSLocationProfile where AllowMixedStatus = 0 or ALLOWMIXEDBATCHES = 0 or ALLOWMIXEDITEMS = 0 --Check the number of client sessions select * from SYSCLIENTSESSIONS
 ```

 ## sp_Blitz